Skip to main content

 3. Looking for an individual fire

-If you are researching a particular fire, please start by gathering as much detail as possible from the local newspapers.
+If you are researching a particular fire, please start by gathering as much detail as possible from local newspapers.
 Many newspapers are available to search on the British Newspaper Archive.
 Once you have an approximate date, you can then search the fire reports listed below.
 Fire reports are registers which record incidents attended by the Fire Brigade.

 Fires in London